jgaa/restc-cpp/README.md

 using boost::asio with JSON serialization/deserialization.

 # Dependencies
-Restc-cpp depends on C++14 with its standard libraries and:
+Restc-cpp depends on C++14 (or newer) with its standard libraries and:
   - boost
   - rapidjson (CMake will download and install rapidjson for the project)
   - gtest (CMake will download and install gtest for the project if it is not installed)